Skip to main content

-12 ways for your school or college to get involved!
+10 ways to get involved!
 Select each link for more:

-- A Day of Welcome – find out how to get involved in this special day on Friday 13th June.
+1. A Day of Welcome – sign up for resources and live events for this special day on Friday 12th June.

 Find out what we’ve been up to for Refugee Week in previous years…